stevegt/grokker/README.md

 plugins -- more about this below.
 ```

+### Queries with chat history on local disk

-You can execute more complex queries using the newer `chat`
+Execute more complex queries using the newer `chat`
 subcommand.
 This will create or append to an existing chat history
 file, and will use prior messages in the chat history as context.
-Flags allow you to provide a system message and one or more complete
+Flags allow you to provide a system message.
+You can specify local
-files as specific context or generate new files on local disk.
-You
+files as context, and you can generate new files on local disk.

-can see an example of a generated file in [STORIES.md](./STORIES.md),
+You can see an example of a generated file in [STORIES.md](./STORIES.md),
 which I created using the following command:

 ```
-echo "Write user stories for grokker based on the README." | grok chat STORIES.chat -s "You are a technical writer." -i README.md -o STORIES.md
+echo "Write user stories for grokker based on the README." \
+   | grok chat STORIES.chat \
+     -s "You are a technical writer." \
+     -i README.md -o STORIES.md
 ```

+### Automatically generating git commit messages

 Grokker can automatically generate git commit messages -- it will
 review the `git diff` of whatever you've staged, and generate a commit